 What are Digital Accessible Information System (DAISY) books?

-DAISY Digital Talking Books (DTB) standards are developed, maintained and promoted by are international DAISY Consortium .
+DAISY Digital Talking Books (DTB) standards are developed, maintained, and promoted by the international DAISY Consortium .

 - One or more digital audio files containing a human narration of part or all of the source text

 - A marked-up file containing some or all of the text (strictly speaking, this marked-up text file is optional)

 - A synchronization file to relate markings in the text file with time points in the audio file

 - A navigation control file which enables the user to move smoothly between files while synchronization between text and audio is maintained